Rique-Yazzie/cs386-MarvelRivalsProject/deliverables/deliverable 7.md

 - Test Framework: Jest

-- Example Test Case: This test case specifically checks that the changeImage function is called when the user clicks on one of the icons
+- Example Test Case: This test case specifically checks that the changeImage function is called when the user clicks on one of the icons.
-- Github automated test file: https://github.com/Rique-Yazzie/cs386-MarvelRivalsProject/tree/Riques-Branch/tests
+- Github automated test file: https://github.com/Rique-Yazzie/cs386-MarvelRivalsProject/blob/Riques-Branch/tests/changeImage.test.js
 - Class file link: https://github.com/Rique-Yazzie/cs386-MarvelRivalsProject/blob/Riques-Branch/CS386_Project/app.js

 Image for all tests is in one picture on the bottom of this section